 - Can you query if you are an unpublished novelist and your novel isn’t finished?

 Familiarize yourself with what works.
 Read examples of good query letters in order to get a sense of the rhythm and format.

-Here are three good query letters to sample:
+Here are four good query letters to sample: